rapid7/insightconnect-plugins/splunk/help.md

 |ssl_verify|boolean|None|True|Verify server's SSL/TLS certificate|None|
 |use_ssl|boolean|None|True|Whether or not to use SSL|None|

+To configure an alert trigger, the Splunk server must be able to connect back to the InsightConnect server via http(s) ports to send webhook events.

-If using the Splunk free license, configure your Splunk instance to allow remote login by adding the following line to the general stanza in `$SPLUNK_HOME/etc/system/local/server.conf`:
+To configure your Splunk instance to allow remote login by adding the following line to the general stanza in `$SPLUNK_HOME/etc/system/local/server.conf`:

 ```